tiberlab/tibercad/manual/Sphinx/Complete/modules/TMM.rst

 In the following we will describe all the physical models.
 As mentioned in the Introduction in section :ref:`InputFileGetting`, submodels can be restricted to a subset of simulation regions.

-Incident wave
+Incident wave (External source)
 ---------------
-Incident wave boundry condition should be used to determin incoming wave point.
+Incident wave boundry condition(external source) should be used to determin incoming wave point.
 It should be note that this point shouldn't be at the middle of the geometry.

   		Contact point1
   		{